-She dropped off the stool, crossed to pick up her bag, toed Dan’s trash out of the way.
+She clambered, on her feet crossed to pick up her bag.
+She toed Dan’s trash out of the way.
 “I think if we’re done eating, you should take me home.”

-Beloye got up from the sofa so Stenner could join Nola at the door.
+So Stenner could join Nola at the door, Beloye stood.

 “What, Nola, you have a headache?
 You haven’t been here half an hour.
 We could play Uno.
 Beloye, you’re up,” Heidi said.
 “Get the deck.”

-They slumped, then, in their seats, for one hour more, hoisting themselves to draw cards, grab handfuls of popcorn, swigs of beer…or coffee, in Beloye’s case…Dan taking stabs at cracking Stenner.
+They slumped back, then, for one hour more, hoisting themselves to draw cards, grab handfuls of popcorn, swigs of beer…or coffee, in Beloye’s case…Dan taking stabs at cracking Stenner.

 “People do stupid things.
 Why wouldn’t they hurt someone for no reason?
 Maybe they’re criminals.”

-And Stenner, at the door—he and Nola now truly leaving—said again, “Seriously.
+And at the door Stenner said, “Seriously.
 My only thing is, I want to know.
 Just curious, Dan.
 I can’t exactly report seeing a ghost.
 Heidi, thanks.”
 He was treating Dan’s mother as his hostess.
 “Beloye.”
 He took her hand.

-When Heidi had gone to her room, and they’d gone to theirs, and they heard the sound of the vacuum subdued by the closed door, Beloye said, “Where is Arnold?”
+When Heidi had gone to her room, and they’d gone to theirs, and they heard the sound of the vacuum subdued by the closed doors, Beloye said, “Where is Arnold?”

-Dan shrugged.
-His socked feet plodded to the duffle he carried when he went out, and parked nights on the armchair in their bedroom.
+In his socks, Dan took two burdened steps to the duffle he shoulder-slung when he went out, and parked nights on the armchair.
 He found his phone, tapped a couple times.
 Beloye heard Arnold’s voice, swearing.
-Dan and Arnold exchanged words.

 “A minute ago,” Dan told her, “he was snoozing on the sofa.
 You wanna talk to him?”